-With over eight years testing baby gear, BabyGearLab has seen it all from strollers and car seats to baby bottles and bouncers.
-This review is led by Senior Review Analyst, Bob Wofford, father of 7, who assembled and assessed the functionality of each product.
-Wendy Schmitz, mom of 2, and Senior Review Editor for six years, rounds out the team with analysis of test results and picking of award winners.
+With over nine years of testing baby gear, BabyGearLab has seen it all, from strollers and car seats to baby bottles and bouncers.
+This review is led by Senior Review Analyst Bob Wofford, father of 7, who assembled and assessed the functionality of each product.
+Wendy Schmitz, mom of 2, and Senior Review Editor for seven years, rounds out the team with analysis of test results and picking of award winners.
 We purchased and tested each product in the review hands-on with the competition using real babies and parents to determine which options work better than the competition.

 Analysis and Test Results

-We purchased a variety of bouncer and rocker products to help parents find the best option for their baby and their needs.
-With so many options, and some so similar, it can be tricky to know what to buy and what to leave behind.
+We purchased various bouncing products to help parents find the best option for their baby and their needs.
+With so many similar and intriguing possibilities, it can be tricky to know what to choose.
 Our side-by-side testing gives you the information you need to make an educated decision you can be happy with.

-What kind of features you choose or think you need is based on your goals when selecting a product of this type, and your baby's personality can influence it.
-Some babies like stimulating environments like the Fisher-Price Circus Celebration, while others prefer to avoid stimulation and respond better to the simplicity of the BabyBjorn.
+What kind of features you choose or think you need is based on your goals for your bouncer and your baby's personality.
+Some babies like stimulating environments like the Fisher-Price Circus Celebration, while others prefer to avoid over-stimulation and respond better to the simplicity of the BabyBjorn.

-Some of the products in this group are basic, with no bells or whistles.
-The BabyBjorn is an excellent example of a straightforward bouncer that bounces, provides baby directed subtle bouncing movement similar to womb movement, but includes nothing stimulating or interactive.
-This design is ideal for those who want a basic soother designed to encourage sleep or relaxed observation of the world at large.
-If your goals align with this idea, the BabyBjorn is a good choice, the Baby Delight Go With Me is similar, but it does have a removable toy bar for those instances when your little one needs a little more interaction to keep them entertained.
-Both fold flat and travel easily.
+Some of the products in this group are relatively basic, lacking virtual bells and whistles.
+The BabyBjorn is an excellent example of a straightforward bouncer that bounces and provides baby-directed subtle bouncing movement similar to womb movement but doesn't offer additional stimuli or interactive features.
+This design is ideal for those who want a simple soother to encourage sleep or relaxed observation of the world.
+If your goals align with this idea, the BabyBjorn is a good choice, the Baby Delight Go With Me is similar, but it has a removable toy bar for those moments when your little one needs a little more stimulation to keep them occupied.
+Both products fold relatively flat and travel well.

-If you're looking for something with a little more going on, the born free KOVA Baby Bouncer can rock and bounce and comes with a toy bar.
-Still not enough?
-Or your baby is a few months old and needs more entertainment?
-The Fisher-Price - Sweet Snugapuppy Dreams Deluxe Bouncer comes with a removable mobile with two hanging toys, vibrations, and over 20 minutes of music or sounds.
-The Fisher-Price Rocking Bassinet lets little ones fall asleep as the rocking soothes them, and it includes mirror and toy for non-sleepy littles.
+If your baby is a few months old and you think they need more entertainment, the Fisher-Price - Sweet Snugapuppy Dreams Deluxe Bouncer comes with a removable mobile with two hanging toys, vibrations, and over 20 minutes of music and sounds.
+The Baby Trend Bouncer EX is similar to the Snugapuppy but has fewer songs and vibration levels.
+The Fisher-Price Rocking Bassinet lets little ones fall asleep as the rocking soothes them, and it includes a mirror and toy for non-sleepy littles.

-These baby bouncers and rockers typically require some kind of assembly, with only a few exceptions.
-While you mostly only need to assemble these products once, how difficult construction is might influence your buying decision.
-None of the products in this group are challenging to set up, but some have several steps beyond the basic few parts to snap together.
-This factor is something to consider if you find product assembly, in general, challenging.
+The baby bouncers and rockers in this review require some assembly level, with a few exceptions.
+While you typically only need to assemble these products once, how challenging the process is could be a deciding factor for some parents who loathe setup.
+None of the options in this lineup are hard to set up, but some have additional steps beyond a few parts to snap together.
+You might consider this metric if you generally find product assembly a chore.